Nick Suzuki: 2022–present

 Prior to the 2022–23 season, Suzuki succeeded Shea Weber as captain of the Canadiens, becoming the 31st overall for the franchise and, at 23 years old, the youngest in team history on September 12, 2022.
 Veteran players Joel Edmundson and Brendan Gallagher were subsequently named alternate captains.

 In what was expected to be a development year for the rebuilding Canadiens, coach St. Louis began experimenting with different players in the other wing position to compliment the established duo of Suzuki and Caufield on the team's first line.
-The early stages saw Anderson, Sean Monahan and Mike Hoffman rotate through before being nextly given to Kirby Dach, the former 2019 third overall selection acquired by the Canadiens in the offseason, whom had held the initial expectation that he would play centre.
+The early stages saw Anderson, Sean Monahan and Mike Hoffman rotate through before being nextly given to Kirby Dach, the former 2019 third overall selection acquired by the Canadiens in the off-season, whom had held the initial expectation that he would play centre.
 Generating strong initial results as a unit, the team once again became plagued by injuries by the second half of the season, with Caufield being ruled out indefinitely due to shoulder surgery, while Dach, who also missed time, returned to the lineup and assumed position as second-line centre.
 After seeing his scoring pace fall off as a result, Suzuki saw a late-season surge, highlighted by a four-game sequence where he managed ten points, tying his career high of 61 points with nine games remaining in the season.
 He would be named the NHL's second star of the week of March 20–26, the first such recognition in his career.
 Finishing the season with 26 goals (sharing the team lead with Caufield) and 66 overall points, he would also be the Canadiens' sole representative at the All-Star Game that season and won the Molson Cup as the best franchise player for the second consecutive year.